 Yes, apprenticeship is one of the post-secondary pathway destinations students can choose as an outcome to secondary school education.
 Apprenticeship is a method of learning used in the Skilled Trades through a combination of on-the-job training and technical in-school learning based on the Training Standards provided by the Ontario College of Trades.

-On-the-job training comprises about 90% of the total training time, while the in-school component typically occurs at a college in eight-week blocks or one-day release for 40 weeks, depending on the availability and the Training Standard.
+On-the-job training comprises about 90% of the total training time, while the in-school component typically occurs at a college in eight-week blocks or one-day release for 40 weeks, depending on the availability and the Curriculum Standard.

 What is a skilled trade?